-Cannabis company 1906 CEO Peter Barsoom sees many opportunities in his home state of New Jersey in the cannabis industry as licenses become available.
+Cannabis company 1906 New Highs CEO Peter Barsoom sees many opportunities in his home state of New Jersey in the cannabis industry as licenses become available.

 He grew up in East Brunswick, NJ, in Middlesex County until he left for college.
-Barsoom said he used cannabis in college but stopped when he found certain strains or cultivars made him too paranoid.
-He then met his wife, who used cannabis.
+Barsoom said he used cannabis in college but stopped when he found certain strains or cultivars that made him too paranoid.
+He then met his wife, who consumed cannabis.

-Barsoom found that low doses, achieved by combining cannabis in a spliff, reduces THC’s potency and found 1:1THC CBD strains were the best for him.
+Peter Barsoom found that low doses, achieved by combining cannabis in a spliff, reduce THC’s potency and found 1:1THC CBD strains were the best for him.

 “I wanted a controlled dose, non-smokable way to consume cannabis which was the impetus behind 1906,” Barsoom said.

-Prior to entering the industry, he worked in finance on Wall Street for 10 years in a variety of senior roles in capital markets.
+Prior to entering the industry, he worked in finance on Wall Street for 10 years in senior roles in capital markets.
 Barsoom decided in 2014 to pursue entrepreneurial opportunities.

 Thus, he moved to Colorado in 2015 to create 1906.
-Prior to that he was living in New York City.
-While now based in Denver he hadn’t been to Colorado or Washington before cannabis was legalized.
-Of the two states, Colorado made the most sense to move to since Barsoom believed it had the best regulatory system and attracted more tourists.
+Prior to that, he was living in New York City.
+While based in Denver he hadn’t been to Colorado or Washington before cannabis was legalized.
+Of the two states, Colorado made the most sense to move.
+Peter Barsoom believed it had the best regulatory system and attracted more tourists.

 He noted that the experiment has gone well.

 The name of the company comes from the Wiley Act of 1906 which began the unfortunate road to prohibition.
 (More on that in Cannabis 101!)